ResearchSoftwareInstitute/xDCIShare/README.md

 If you have docker installed locally, you can use `hsctl` commands to setup a local development environment without VirtualBox.

-*OS X Users* note that `hsctl` requires gnu sed.
-You can use [homebrew](https://brew.sh) to install it as the default using the following
+*OS X Users* note that scripts require some gnu versions of builtin libraries.
+You can use [homebrew](https://brew.sh) to install it as the default using the following commands:
-command: `brew install gnu-sed --with-default-names`.
+ * `brew install gnu-sed --with-default-names`.
+ * `brew install gnu-getopt --with-default-names`.

 Environments
 ------------